-A new Manager is now in post who covers this service along with another registered service for Right at Home; they are suitably qualified with Social Care Wales.
+A new manager is now in post who covers this service along with another registered service for Right at Home.

-People are happy with the service they receive and improvements have now been made to people's personal plans, to ensure they include key information to enable care workers to provide good quality of care.
-People's assessments and care plans are detailed, personable and contain information about what is meaningful to people.
-Improvements are required for people's call times, because many people are not receiving the full duration of support.
-The Manager has already identified this through internal audits and is actively working to resolve.
+People are happy with the service they receive and improvements have now been made to people's personal plans, to ensure they include key information to enable care workers to understand how best to support people.
+Improvements are required to people's call times, because many people are not receiving the full duration of support and care workers are arriving late or early.

+People can benefit from a service that promotes well-being within the workforce.
 Care workers are motivated, they feel valued, well trained and supported by the management team and office staff.
 The service provider shows a commitment to the recognition and development of good practice.
-The RI and management team have oversight of the service but further improvements are required to satisfy regulatory requirements.
+Improvements are required to monitoring and oversight of systems that keep people safe.
 The provider is responsive and shows a commitment to securing improvement.